msmielak/moonlit/README.md

 Function requires as an input a matrix of values for location and date and a value of extinction coefficient *e*.
 Accepted formats:

+* lat - latitude, numerical decimal
-* latitude and longitude - decimal degrees
+* lon - longitude, numerical decimal
-* date - POSIXct
+* date - date time as POSIXct with the local time zone.
+If needed use as.POSIXct(date, tz=timezone)
-* Extinction coefficient *e* - a single numerical value depending on the altitude.
+* e - extinction coefficient - a single numerical value depending on the altitude.
 Average extinction coefficients (magnitude per air mass) are as follows:
   - At sea level: 0.28
   - At 500m asl: 0.24
   - at 1000m asl: 0.21